onkz/mScraper/README.md

 mScraper.py  --json <id> - fetch data in JSON format.
 mScraper.py   --mp3 <id> - fetch MP3 from song ID.
 ```
-As of v1.02, JSON output is now fixed and working as intended.
+~As of v1.02, JSON output is now fixed and working as intended.~
+As of v1.27, JSON output is actually fixed and working and won't break when on different OS's!

 ## Dependencies
 #### mScraper requires these libraries to be installed: